 Growing together

-Shepherd's Path Community Garden (SPCG) provides a collective space for gardners who are interested in planting, nourishing, and producing fresh produce and flowers, and sharing a percentage of their yield with local community organizations like The CAP Agency Food Shelf located in Shakopee, MN.
+Shepherd's Path Community Garden (SPCG) provides a collective space for gardeners who are interested in planting, nourishing, and producing fresh produce and flowers.

 The original garden

-With the help of garden enthusiasts Katy Hallberg, Charles Wangerin and Kermit Mahlum, the garden grew to 57 plots, and had15 inches of black dirt, mulched paths, a locked fence, city water connection, kids play area, and a strong garden community growing outstanding produce.
+With the help of garden enthusiasts Katy Hallberg, Charles Wangerin and Kermit Mahlum, the garden grew to 57 plots, and had15 inches of black dirt, mulched paths, a locked fence, city water connection, kids play area, and a strong garden community growing a variety of produce.

-When SOLLC sold this parcel of land in 2023, the garden was moved to its current location in Horkey Park at Shepherds Path near McKenna Crossing and Highway 42.
+When SOLLC sold this parcel of land in 2023, the garden was moved to its current location in Horkey Park at Shepherds Path near McKenna Crossing and Highway 42 with help from campus partners, members, and the commuity.

-Once the City of Prior Lake approved the garden's move to the city park land, Ron and Tim Ames removed trees, excavated the area removing clay and replacing it with the prior garden's black dirt and new compost.
+Once the City of Prior Lake approved the project and the use of city park land, Ron and Tim Ames removed trees, excavated the area removing clay and replacing it with the prior garden's black dirt and new compost.
 They also leveled-out the garden, setup garden plots, mulched paths, and provided a paved parking lot.
-Other local business who help with the project included My Father's Son Fence who installed the fence.
+Other local business who helped with the project included My Father's Son Fence who installed the fence.

 Today's garden

-Today the garden has a total of 61 plots (42 plots and 19 raised garden beds) for flowers and vegetables, twelve hose connections, two tool sheds, tables, chairs, benches, apple and pear trees, and a Biffy!
+Today the garden has a total of 61 plots (42 plots and 19 raised garden beds) for flowers and vegetables, twelve hose connections, two tool sheds, tables, chairs, benches, apple and pear trees, and a Biffy.
+Many of the gardners also share a percentage of their yield with local community organizations like The CAP Agency Food Shelf located in Shakopee, MN.

 A place for everyone